Tenable (NASDAQ:TENB) PT Lowered to $53.00

-Tenable (NASDAQ:TENB – Get Free Report) had its price target decreased by stock analysts at Robert W. Baird from $55.00 to $53.00 in a research report issued on Thursday, Benzinga reports.
-The firm presently has an “outperform” rating on the stock.
-Robert W. Baird’s price objective would suggest a potential upside of 26.89% from the company’s current price.
+Tenable (NASDAQ:TENB – Get Free Report) had its price target reduced by stock analysts at Canaccord Genuity Group from $57.00 to $53.00 in a note issued to investors on Thursday, Benzinga reports.
+The brokerage presently has a “buy” rating on the stock.
+Canaccord Genuity Group’s price target points to a potential upside of 26.89% from the company’s previous close.

-Tenable (NASDAQ:TENB – Get Free Report) last released its earnings results on Wednesday, May 1st.
-The company reported ($0.07) EPS for the quarter, beating analysts’ consensus estimates of ($0.10) by $0.03.
-The company had revenue of $215.96 million during the quarter, compared to analysts’ expectations of $213.56 million.
+Tenable (NASDAQ:TENB – Get Free Report) last announced its quarterly earnings results on Wednesday, May 1st.
+The company reported ($0.07) earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of ($0.10) by $0.03.
 Tenable had a negative return on equity of 7.70% and a negative net margin of 7.77%.
-On average, analysts forecast that Tenable will post -0.14 earnings per share for the current year.
+The company had revenue of $215.96 million during the quarter, compared to analyst estimates of $213.56 million.
+Equities research analysts expect that Tenable will post -0.14 earnings per share for the current year.

 Insiders Place Their Bets

-In other Tenable news, CEO Amit Yoran sold 40,000 shares of Tenable stock in a transaction on Tuesday, July 30th.
-The stock was sold at an average price of $47.72, for a total value of $1,908,800.00.
-Following the completion of the sale, the chief executive officer now owns 387,356 shares of the company’s stock, valued at approximately $18,484,628.32.
-The transaction was disclosed in a filing with the SEC, which can be accessed through the SEC website.
-In related news, Director Yoran Amit 70,000 shares of Tenable stock in a transaction on Tuesday, July 30th.
-The was disclosed in a filing with the SEC, which is available through this link.
-Also, CEO Amit Yoran sold 40,000 shares of Tenable stock in a transaction on Tuesday, July 30th.
-The stock was sold at an average price of $47.72, for a total value of $1,908,800.00.
-Following the completion of the sale, the chief executive officer now directly owns 387,356 shares of the company’s stock, valued at approximately $18,484,628.32.
+In related news, Director Yoran Amit 70,000 shares of the firm’s stock in a transaction dated Tuesday, July 30th.
+The was disclosed in a filing with the SEC, which is accessible through the SEC website.
+In other news, Director Yoran Amit 70,000 shares of the business’s stock in a transaction that occurred on Tuesday, July 30th.
+The was disclosed in a filing with the SEC, which can be accessed through this hyperlink.
+Also, COO Mark C. Thurmond sold 2,219 shares of the firm’s stock in a transaction dated Monday, May 20th.
+The stock was sold at an average price of $43.76, for a total value of $97,103.44.
+Following the sale, the chief operating officer now owns 30,335 shares of the company’s stock, valued at $1,327,459.60.
 The disclosure for this sale can be found here.
-In the last quarter, insiders sold 64,132 shares of company stock valued at $2,957,983.
-Corporate insiders own 4.30% of the company’s stock.
+Insiders sold a total of 64,132 shares of company stock worth $2,957,983 over the last ninety days.
+4.30% of the stock is currently owned by company insiders.

 Tenable Holdings, Inc provides cyber exposure solutions for in the Americas, Europe, the Middle East, Africa, the Asia Pacific, and Japan.
 Its platforms include Tenable Vulnerability Management, a cloud-delivered software as a service that provides organizations with a risk-based view of traditional and modern attack surfaces; Tenable Cloud Security, a cloud-native cloud security solutions for security teams to continuously assess the security posture; Tenable Identity Exposure, a solution to secure Active Directory environments; Tenable Web App Scanning, which provides scanning for modern web applications; Tenable Lumin Exposure View, a measurement tool; Tenable Attack Surface Management, an external attack surface management solution; Tenable Security Center, an on-premises solution that provides a risk-based view of an organization's IT, security and compliance posture; and Tenable OT Security, an operational technology security solution which provides threat detection, asset tracking, vulnerability management, and configuration control capabilities.